anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 --- have acquired all their necessary locks of the specified type (read or write).
 This represents
---- the "safe point" up to which shards can process transactions without worrying about missing locks. terminating findMaxConsecutiveLocked
+--- the "safe point" up to which shards can process transactions without worrying about missing locks. terminating findMaxConsecutiveLocked {KVSKey Executable : Type}
   (isWrite : Bool)
-  (transactions : Map TxFingerprint TransactionCandidate) (locks : List (Pair EngineID KVSLockAcquiredMsg)) (current : TxFingerprint)
+  (transactions : Map TxFingerprint (TransactionCandidate KVSKey KVSKey Executable)) (locks : List (Pair EngineID KVSLockAcquiredMsg)) (current : TxFingerprint)
   (prev : TxFingerprint) : TxFingerprint :=